mattvenn/basic-ecp5-pcb/README.md

 # What a Lattice ecp5 FPGA needs

+Check ECP5 family datasheet for more information.

 * A clock input.
 Has to be provided by an oscillator, it doesn't have a crystal driver.
+Has to go to a PCLK pad
-* ??
-1.2v core supply for the internal logic.
+* 1.1v core supply for the internal logic
-* ??
-2.5v non volatile memory supply.
-Can be provided via a voltage drop over a diode from 3.3v.
+* 2.5v auxiliary power supply
-* IO supply for the IO pins, different banks of IO can have different supplies.
-This design uses 3.3v for all banks.
+* 3.3v IO supply for the IO pins.
+In this design, all banks of IO have the same supply
 * Get configured over SPI interface.
 This can be done directly by a microcontroller or a computer, or the bitstream can be programmed into some FLASH, and the FPGA will read it at boot.
 If FLASH isn't provided then the bitstream needs to be programmed at every power up or configuration reset.
+See sysconfig documentation for more info.
 * Decoupling capacitors for each IO bank.

 # PCB